Electrician Apprenticeship IBEW Study Guide: Prep Tips for 2025

 2. When you encounter series with fractions or decimals, converting them to common denominators or whole numbers can simplify the process of finding patterns.

-📌Winning Tips for IBEW Reading Comprehension Questions
+📌Winning Tips: IBEW English Reading Comprehension Section

 1. Make sure to read each passage completely and with attention.
 Avoid quickly scanning or jumping to conclusions about what's written.